-Dorset Council Local Plan & Local Transport Plan Consultation has begun.
+Dorset Council Local Plan Consultation

 Recent News from Bere Regis Parish Council